 We are used to reading advice on how to attract and keep clients, but sometimes things don’t go exactly as planned in a business relationship.
+Not much is written about how to fire bad clients.
 The more common scenario of a relationship gone bad is when the hired agency (the marketing professionals, in our case) is fired because they didn’t render the services as expected.

 It’s more unusual to hear stories of the hired professional walking out on the client.
 We don’t hear about it because the client is supposed to be king, and we are supposed to keep them satisfied.